auxy2/auxy2/README.md

 # 🌈 Welcome to My GitHub Profile! 🌈

 ## About Me
 Hello!
-I'm Abdulahi, a passionate **Backend and DevOps Engineer** based in Nigeria.
+I'm **Abdulahi**, a passionate **Backend and DevOps Engineer** based in Nigeria.
 I thrive on building scalable and efficient systems that drive performance and reliability.
 I’m always eager to learn and explore new technologies to tackle complex challenges.

 ### 🌟 Technologies I Use
 Here are some of the technologies I’m skilled in: